-Transforming the Watershed through light and moving-image projections, Thater’s installation for the ICA will reflect on the fragility of the natural world.
-The exhibition will center on Thater’s artwork Delphine, reconfigured in response to the Watershed’s raw, industrial space and coastal location.
-In this monumental work, underwater film and video footage of swimming dolphins spills across the floor, ceiling, and walls in several large-scale voluminous projections.
-Upon entering the gallery, visitors will be immersed in an otherworldly underwater environment while remaining firmly connected to the waterfront landscape just outside.
-As viewers interact with Delphine, they become performers within the artwork, their shadowy silhouettes moving and spinning alongside the dolphins, across the gallery walls.
+The installation will center on Thater’s artwork Delphine, reconfigured in response to the Watershed’s raw, industrial space and coastal location.
+In this monumental work, underwater film and video footage of swimming dolphins spills across the floor, ceiling, and walls, creating an immersive underwater environment.
+As viewers interact with Delphine, they become performers within the artwork, their own silhouettes moving and spinning alongside the dolphins’.

 About the Watershed